bentoml/BentoML/docs/source/get-started/introduction.rst

 Introduction
 ============

-`BentoML <https://github.com/bentoml/BentoML>`_ is a unified AI application framework for building reliable, scalable, and cost-efficient AI applications.
-It provides an end-to-end solution for streamlining the deployment process, incorporating everything you need for model serving, application packaging, and production deployment.
+`BentoML <https://github.com/bentoml/BentoML>`_ is a unified model serving framework for building performant and scalable AI applications with Python.
+It provides everything you need for serving optimization, model packaging, and production deployment.

 Who is BentoML for?
 -------------------